thejimbirch/catsinmyyard/wp-content/plugins/sucuri-scanner/readme.txt

 website owner and integrated them into this plugin.

-= If I install the Sucuri Security plugin do I get a Sucuri account? =
+= If I install the Sucuri plugin do I get a Sucuri account? =

 No, this is a free plugin that we offer at no charge.
 It does not mean you get a free account.